qwertie/loyc.net/_posts/2017-01-03-lesv3-update.md

 Of course, an LES printer is forced to deal with this issue.
 It cannot print a keyword expression on one line (in the usual way) and a braced block on the next line, lest the two expressions be merged upon reparsing.
 The conservative solution to this problem is to add a semicolon to every expression within a braced block.

 A more careful solution is to add a semicolon on expressions that contain (or end with) a keyword expression (e.g. `x = .foo x { };`) if they are followed by an expression that begins with a braced block (e.g. `{x} = {5}` or `{}()`).
-It's best for a printer not to try to get more clever than this, because you can't necessarily avoid a semicolon when the keyword expression ended with a closing brace.
+It's best for a printer not to try to be more clever than this, because you can't necessarily avoid a semicolon when the keyword expression ends with a closing brace.
 That's because a braced block is an expression in its own right and can count as one of the "expression" parts of a keyword expression instead of as the "braced block" part.
-For example, `.if {x} {y} else {z}` ends with a closing brace but could be followed by another braced block because `{z}` counts as the "expression" part of the else clause, not as the "braced block part".
+For example, `.if {x} {y} else {z}` ends with a closing brace, but could be followed by another braced block because `{z}` counts as the "expression" part of the else clause, not as the "braced block part".

 We don't want end-users to think about this, of course.
 You can design an LES-based language where this is not an issue; for example, if a language is designed so that a braced block cannot appear at the beginning of an expression, the issue does not arise.
 And let's consider what happens if we built a C-like language on top of LES.
 Only six statements in C begin with a specific keyword and _do not_ have an associated braced block: